 Non-Profit Organization Licenses

 It’s important for churches to know about non-profit organization licenses.
 These rules help you follow state and federal laws.
+The nonprofit sector, which includes a wide range of charitable organizations, has its own legal and operational requirements that churches should be aware of.
 They also make sure your fundraising is open and honest.

 Regulations for Fundraising Activities